 THE GREEN GREEN GRASS OF ALBION, NOT OREGON

-One runs into wet hop and green hop beers at this time of year: beers brewed from hops fresh-picked and not dried, pelletized (usually) and stored in the traditional manner.
+One meets with wet hop or green hop beers at this time of year, being beers brewed from hops fresh-picked and not dried but perhaps pelletized.
 A number of festivals have sprouted up, one in – appropriately as will be seen – Kent, England, and a number in North America.

-I had a bottle of Sierra Nevada once which used fresh hops and it was very good, with a complex, layered flavour I never encountered subsequently.
-I’ve had some decent ones but many wet hop beers seem hardly different to standard, dry-hopped beers.
-One does encounter as well occasionally the well-known “grassy” tendency of these beers, not a plus in my view.
-As so often with beer, it comes down to what’s in the glass.
+I had a bottle of Sierra Nevada once which used wet hops and it was very good, with a complex, layered flavour.
+Yet some wet hop beers seem hardly different to standard, dry-hopped beers.
+One does encounter occasionally a well-known, “grassy” top note in these beers, not a plus in my view.
+As so often with beer, it is how the hops are used and their freshness and other attributes at the time, hence matters come down finally to what’s in the glass.